shirakaba/react-nativescript-site/docs/samples/apps.md

     </tbody>
 </table>

-A REPL for experimenting with NativeScript code at runtime.
+A REPL for experimenting with NativeScript code at runtime (iOS-only).

 *Made by Jamie Birch ([@LinguaBrowse](https://twitter.com/LinguaBrowse)).*